Mactych/discord-template/readme.md

     description: "You can remove this template, it is just for demonstration purposes", });
 ```
-None of these options are neccesary except for the command name, as they all default to these values.
+None of these options are necessary except for the command name, as they all default to these values.
 ```json
 "help": {
     "name": null,